remix-run/remix/docs/hooks/use-action-data.md

 # `useActionData`

-Returns the serialized data from the [route action](../route/action.md) where this hook is called.
-It returns `undefined` if there's no `action` defined.

-**Important**: This hook cannot access data from actions defined in parent or child routes.
+Returns the serialized data from the most recent route [action][action] or `undefined` if there isn't one.
+This hook only returns action data from the route in context - it can not access data from other parent or child routes.

 ```tsx lines=[10,14]
 import type { ActionFunctionArgs } from "@remix-run/node"; // or cloudflare/deno